albertyang2007/API-Gateway/istio/README.md

 istioctl install
 or specify the profile:
-istioctl install --set profile=demo
+istioctl install --set profile=demo or allow all outgoing traffic without deny: istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=ALLOW_ANY or to control the outoging traffic with register policy: istioctl install --set profile=demo --set meshConfig.outboundTrafficPolicy.mode=REGISTRY_ONLY

 Detected that your cluster does not support third party JWT authentication.
 Falling back to less secure first party JWT.
 See https://istio.io/docs/ops/best-practices/security/#configure-third-party-service-account-tokens for details.
 Istio core installed